fvaleri/strimzi-debugging/sessions/001/README.md

 pod/my-cluster-zookeeper-2                        1/1     Running   0          5m4s
 ```

 When the Kafka cluster is ready, let's try to produce and consume some messages.
+Note that we are using a nice function
+to avoid repeating that for every client we need.
+You can also use the broker pods for that, but it is always risky to
+spin up another JVM inside a pod, especially in production.

 ```sh
 $ krun_kafka() { kubectl run krun-$(date +%s) -it --rm --restart="Never" \